thooks1203/echodeed/DEMO_VIDEO_SCRIPT.md

 ## 👨‍🎓 STUDENT PORTAL (0:30-2:15)

 ### Login as Student (0:30-0:45)
+[Navigate to: https://echo-deed-feed-tvanhook97.replit.app OR www.echodeed.com]
-[Click: Login button]
+[Click: "Try as Student" button]
-[Enter: sofia.rodriguez@student.eghs.edu / demo123]
+[Automatically logged in as Sofia Rodriguez, lands on Feed tab]

 **YOU SAY:**
-"Let's start by logging in as Sofia Rodriguez, a 10th grader.
+"Let's start by logging in as a student.
+I'll click 'Try as Student' and I'm instantly signed in as Sofia Rodriguez, a 10th grader.
 She's already spreading kindness and earning rewards through the platform."

-### Student Dashboard Overview (0:45-1:10)
+### Global Kindness Feed (0:45-1:10)
-[Screen: Student dashboard showing tokens, streak, service hours]
+[Screen: Feed tab showing global counter and anonymous posts]

 **YOU SAY:**
-"The first thing Sofia sees is her impact dashboard.
-She has 1,103 Echo Tokens earned from spreading kindness, a 4-day streak, and 7.5 verified service hours.
-But here's what makes this different—everything is anonymous.
+"The first thing Sofia sees is the global kindness feed—287,435 anonymous acts from students across the platform.
+Notice the counter at the top.
+Every act gets tracked, but students stay completely anonymous.
 No profiles.
 No followers.
 Just pure character in action."

+[Scroll through anonymous posts in the feed]

+**YOU SAY:**
+"These are real posts from real students—helping classmates, supporting teachers, random acts of kindness.
+But nobody knows who posted what.
+That's what makes this work—anonymity removes the social pressure and performative behavior."

+### Student Dashboard (1:10-1:35)
+[Click: "Dashboard" tab (👨‍🎓 icon in bottom navigation)]
+[Screen: Student dashboard showing tokens, streak, service hours]

+**YOU SAY:**
+"Now let's tap the Dashboard tab.
+Here's where Sofia tracks her impact—1,103 Echo Tokens earned from spreading kindness, a 4-day active streak, and 7.5 verified community service hours."

 [Point to Echo Tokens balance]

 **YOU SAY:**
 "Those tokens?
 Redeemable at 21 real local businesses—Chick-fil-A Burlington Road, Greensboro Science Center, Cook Out.
 Students earn real rewards for real kindness."

-### Anonymous Posting (1:10-1:35)
+### Anonymous Posting (1:35-2:00)
-[Click: "Share Kindness" or navigate to Feed tab]
-[Scroll through anonymous posts]
+[Click: Back to "Feed" tab (🏠 icon in bottom navigation)]
+[Click: The floating "+" button or "Post Kindness" button]

 **YOU SAY:**
-"Here's the global kindness feed—287,000 anonymous acts from students across the platform.
+"Back to the Feed tab.
 Sofia can post her own acts without anyone knowing it's her.
 Watch what happens when she posts."

-[Click: Post button]
 [Type: "Helped a classmate understand algebra during lunch"]
 [Select category: "Academic Support"]
 [Click: Submit]